pedrohugorm/poc_pdfgenerator/README.md

 Each node generates a PDF file and saves it on DISK.

 This POC was created to test the performance and resource usage for a heavy demand of PDF files.

+This POC needs Lighthouse or something similar to work => https://github.com/petabridge/lighthouse